 To make your employees aware of the risks they might face in emergencies, you need an emergency action plan (EAP).
 This document covers evacuation procedures, employee training, and other elements of preparedness and helps you avert or mitigate disasters when faced with unwelcome events.

-In this quick e-book, we cover the following topics:
+In this emergency response guide, we cover the following topics:

 - What Is A Workplace Emergency?

-- What Is An Emergency Action Plan (EAP)?
+- What Is An Emergency Response Plan (EAP)?

 - Small Business: The Oral Emergency Response Plan